Kong/docs.konghq.com/src/gateway/production/logging/update-log-level-dynamically.md

 With {{site.base_gateway}} 3.1, you can now change the log level of {{site.base_gateway}} dynamically, without restarting {{site.base_gateway}} using the Admin API.
 This set of endpoints can be protected using [RBAC](/gateway/latest/admin-api/rbac/reference/#add-a-role-endpoint-permission) and changes in log level are reflected in the [audit log](/gateway/latest/kong-enterprise/audit-log/).

+The log level change is propagated to all NGINX worker nodes, including the newly spawned workers.

+Care must be taken when changing the log level of a node to `debug` in a production environment because the disk could fill up quickly.
+As soon as the debug logging finishes, revert back to a higher level such as `notice`.

 ## View current log level